browserengineering/book/book/visual-effects.md

 way that happens in our browser is child elements overlapping their parents, like this:[^transforms-etc]

-[^transforms-etc]: There are way more ways elements can overlap in a real browser: the `transform` property, `position`ed elements, negative margins, and so many more.
+[^transforms-etc]: There are many more ways elements can overlap in a real browser: the `transform` property, `position`ed elements, negative margins, and so many more.
 But color mixing works the same way each time.